AFL Betting Tips, Odds & Previews

 While multi betting is an easy and sometimes fun way to increase your odds and have a stake in multiple games for minimum outlay, punters must be remember that there are upsets in the AFL each week and the more short odds chances they throw in to one bet, the more chance they make of one of those legs letting them down.
 It is advisable to keep your multis down to three or four legs, but if you’re searching for big odds and think you can tip more winners, most bookmakers will let you add up to 10 separate legs to one bet.

-Almost all bookmakers will not allow you to place conflicting results inside the same multi bet.
+Almost all AFL betting sites will now allow you to place conflicting results inside the same multi bet.
 So, for example, if you have two separate legs in a multi from the same game, like a player goals total into the final result, the multi will be voided.
 A multi leg cannot influence another result inside that multi.

 There is however, exceptions to this same-game multi rule — the same game multi which you can read about below.